AnnaFine/AnnaFine/README.md

 <ul>
 <li><a href="https://certificate.ithillel.ua/view/10482899" target="_blank">Front End Basic (HTML & CSS)</a></li>
 <li><a href="https://certificate.ithillel.ua/ru/view/73507248" target="_blank">Front End Pro (JavaScript)</a> </ul></li>
-<p>I'm a passionate coder!
+<p>I'm a passionate coder :girl: :computer:!
 I try to do a perfect job in everything, and I enjoy the process immensely.
 My motto: I see the goal, not the obstacles.</p>

 <h3 align="left">Languages and Tools:</h3>